physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/hrv-module.md

     title= "Poincaré Plot"
     id="PP-1"
     no_shadow = true
-    caption="
-    The high-pass cutoff frequency of the smoothness priors detrending filter as a function of lambda (&#955;), as computed for a 10 minute epoch." %}
+    caption="The high-pass cutoff frequency of the smoothness priors detrending filter as a function of lambda (&#955;), as computed for a 10 minute epoch." %}

 ## Step 2: Epoch Segmentation and Detrending ##
 The epoch-specific IBIs are isolated by copying all IBIs and rejecting those located outside of the current epoch, with the 'IBI location' for a given IBI event being defined as the timestamp of the R-peak that ends that inter beat interval.